Joe Mycock

 Joseph Mycock (17 January 1916 – 30 May 2004) was an English rugby union player who once captained the England national team.
-At club level he represented Sale.
+At club level, he represented Sale.

 Playing career

 Mycock captained Sale Rugby Club on 29 May 1936.
-Mycock said one of his principal aims would be to strengthen the junior teams and try to bring on the clubs own players.
+Mycock said one of his principal aims would be to strengthen the junior teams and try to bring on the club's own players.
 He joined Harlequins on 5 December 1936.
 He was first selected for England on 7 January 1939/ playing at Number 8.

 He was later capped for England against the 1947 Australia tourists.
-It is suggested that he was the first captain to remove forwards from the line out and put them in the backs.
-On 11 November 1944 he captained the Combined Services.
+It is suggested that he was the first captain to remove forwards from the line and put them in the backs.
+On 11 November 1944, he captained the Combined Services.